 Left: A woman walks past a red and yellow building on a steep hill in a city; center: a hand holds a glass of white wine; right: a historic city wall pathway above orange roofs.

 Wander the streets in Porto, drink wine in the Douro Valley and admire the iconic architecture of Bragança with this itinerary in the north.
-Left and center, Kevin Murray for Lonely Planet.
+Left and center, Kerry Murray for Lonely Planet.
 Right, Luis Pedro Fonseca/Shutterstock

 4. Explore Porto and the north